HexMerlin/Rpn42/README.md

 You need the complete Unity project to build and run Rpn42, unfortunately.
 Due to size constraints, the full project is not included in this repository.

-🌐 Contributing

-We welcome contributions from the community.
-Feel free to fork this repository, make enhancements, and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change.

 🎨 Design Philosophy

 Rpn42 is designed with a focus on rational numbers, with both established and experimental mathematics.